Rostering policy template

 How rosters are developed balancing operational and employee needs.

-When and how rosters are communicated to employees.
+When and how rosters are issued and the notice employees receive.

 Shift allocation